Components -> Vitamins -> Water soluble vitamins

-Riboflavin, also known as Vitamin B2, is a water-soluble vitamin that plays a key role in energy production and the metabolism of fats, drugs, and steroids in the body.
+Vitamin B2, also known as riboflavin, is a water-soluble vitamin that plays a key role in energy production and the metabolism of fats and other B vitamins.
 It also acts as an antioxidant.
-Riboflavin is essential for healthy skin, eyes, and nerve function, and is important for the growth and development of the body.

-What is Riboflavine (vitamin B2) do for the body?
+What does vitamin B2 do for the body?

-What are the health benefits of riboflavin (vitamin B2)?
+What are the health benefits of vitamin B2?

-Riboflavin is essential for energy production, as it helps convert carbohydrates into adenosine triphosphate (ATP), the body's primary source of energy.
+Vitamin B2 (riboflavin) is essential for energy production.
 It also plays a crucial role in supporting the function of antioxidants, maintaining healthy skin and vision, and promoting growth and red blood cell production.

-What are the health risks associated with riboflavin (vitamin B2)?
+What are the health risks associated with vitamin B2?

-There are no known health risks associated with consuming riboflavin from natural food sources.
-However, consuming high doses of riboflavin supplements may cause urine to turn a bright yellow color.
+There are no known health risks associated with consuming vitamin B2 (riboflavin) from natural food sources.
+However, consuming high doses of riboflavin supplements may cause urine to turn a bright yellow color and, in extreme cases, cause liver damage.
 It's always best to consult with a healthcare professional before taking any supplements.

 Riboflavin is generally considered safe and non-toxic, as it is a water-soluble vitamin, meaning any excess is typically excreted in urine.
-However, extremely high doses of riboflavin from supplements could potentially cause some side effects such as itching, numbness, and sensitivity to light.
+However, extremely high doses of riboflavin from supplements could potentially cause some side effects, such as sensitivity to light.
 It's recommended to consume riboflavin within the recommended dietary allowance (RDA) unless otherwise directed by a healthcare professional.

-Low levels of riboflavin (vitamin B2) can lead to a condition called ariboflavinosis, which may manifest as cracked lips, a sore throat, and inflammation of the skin.
-To remedy low riboflavin levels, consider adding foods rich in this vitamin to your diet, such as lean meats, milk, eggs, green vegetables, and fortified cereals.
+Low levels of vitamin B2 (riboflavin) can cause symptoms such as cracked lips, inflammation of the skin, and even anemia.
+To remedy low riboflavin levels, consider adding foods rich in this vitamin to your diet, such as lean meat, milk, eggs, green vegetables, and fortified cereals.
 If necessary, consult a healthcare professional for guidance on supplementation.

-How do vegans get their Riboflavin (vitamin B2) intake?
+How do vegans get their vitamin B2 intake?

-Vegans can get their Riboflavin intake from various plant-based sources such as almonds, sesame seeds, spinach, mushrooms, and fortified foods like nutritional yeast and plant-based milk.
-Including these foods in their diet can help vegans meet their Riboflavin needs.
+Vegans can get their vitamin B2 intake from various plant-based sources such as almonds, sesame seeds, spinach, mushrooms, and fortified foods like nutritional yeast and plant-based milk.

 or